 Unlike the arched stone gate of Kankaimon, the Zuisenmon has a turret directly on top of the double-walled gate.
 This type of Yaguramon gate can be seen in castle gates in mainland Japan, but the framed wooden plaque with the words Zuisen placed at the center of the turret has a unique Ryukyuan style.

-In Chinese, Rokoku means “water clock”.
-The Rokokumon is the third gate leading up to the castle and is also referred to as Kago-Ise Ujo.
+In Chinese, Roukoku means “water clock”.
+The Roukokumon is the third gate leading up to the castle and is also referred to as Kago-Ise Ujo.

 It is said that a water tank was set at the turret on top of the gate, and the amount of water that fell measured the time.
 Once the time was measured, an official in charge pounded on a drum.
 Upon hearing the drum, other officials immediately struck large bells simultaneously at the Agari-no Azana and Iri-no Azana, as well as at Uekimon.
 This was how the people kept time within the castle and also beyond the castle walls.

-This Rokoku system is recorded in a Korean document from 1456, which stated, “This （system in Ryukyu） is no different than the system we have in our own country.”
+This Roukoku system is recorded in a Korean document from 1456, which stated, “This （system in Ryukyu） is no different than the system we have in our own country.”

-Placed directly in front of Rokokumon is the Nichieidai, a sundial.
+Placed directly in front of Roukokumon is the Nichieidai, a sundial.
 It was placed at this location in the bygone era and was used as a tool to supplement the water clock.

 It is said that the sundial was made and set in 1739 upon the determination that the Rokoku, or the water clock which was the only tool used up to then, was not sufficient.
 Since that time on, this system of keeping time continued until 1879, when feudal domains were abolished and prefectures were established in Japan.

 According to historical records, it is documented that this bell was set at the Seiden of Shurijo Castle in 1458, but since it is not clear exactly where it was placed, the bell has been placed at the present location for the time being.